+I am a proud father of wonderful daughters.
 I’ve always been a soccer player and still love to play.
-I also enjoy riding my bike, and doing carpentry and projects around the house.
+I also enjoy riding my bike, carpentry and projects around the house.

 "Clients relate to my engaging approach and my appreciation for the challenges they face and the hard work they put in.
 You can’t take anything for granted these days, so planning, expertise, and attention to detail are essential and I think my ability to understand the wide range of issues employers face, from a granular perspective to the macro-level management and governance picture, enables me to provide strategic and efficient counsel."

 Amiel Provosty brings deep insight and experience from important and different angles which he gained as a prosecutor at the National Labor Relations Board (NLRB) for twelve years, and since then in private corporate employment litigation.
 Amiel advises employers nationally in all aspects of traditional labor and employment law, especially union certification elections and campaigns, collective bargaining, NLRB charges, Occupational Safety and Health Administration (OSHA) compliance, and employment and personnel issues such as wage-and-hour disputes, layoffs, terminations, employee performance controversies, labor concerns arising from the purchase or sale of assets, and all claims of discrimination, harassment, retaliation, and whistleblowing.
 He is a Labor Law Specialist, certified by the Louisiana Board of Legal Specialization.

 As a former trial attorney for the NLRB, Amiel’s clients particularly benefit from his deep knowledge of the composition and inner workings of the NLRB across both Democratic and Republican administrations.
 He combines outstanding insider knowledge of Federal government regulations, with his courtroom experience, and business acumen.